Ocampo, Camarines Sur: Tourism

 Tourist destinations include the province-owned: Ocampo Deer Farm in Barangay Santa Cruz, Bamboo Farm in Barangay Hanawan and Murokburok Spring in Barangay Gatbo.
 There's also Tera Mater Resort, the first resort in the town, located in Barangay New Moriones and a newly opened resort in Barangay San Antonio.

 Ocampo Deer Farm is situated at an elevated area about four kilometers up in the forests of Mt.
 Isarog, in Barangay Santa Cruz, the 28-hectare reindeer farm is considered as the original reindeer farm of the Philippines.
 It was stocked entirely with Australian species such as Blackbuck Antelope, Fallow Deer, Chital Deer, Red Deer and Elk.

 The farm was started late in 1996 with only 208 heads of five species from Australia.
 As of today, the number remains at 220 heads.
 Its goal was to make the province a supplier of deer meat (venison) which is a delicacy in class restaurants while the hides can be used as material for bags belts and other goods, and the antlers can be extracted for medicinal value.

 Pacific Santa's Inc., founded by Santa R-Kayma Klaws, is entering an exclusive management agreement with the provincial government to micro-manage and promote the farm.

 The Bicol Strawberry Farm owned by the Libreja family is found in Barangay Pinit.

 Fiestas and festivals

 The town fiesta of Ocampo is celebrated in the month August in commemoration of the town's patron saint, Saint Bernard Abbot.
-The only festival at Ocampo is the Tinagba Festival which showcases the locally produced products of the town.
+The only festival at Ocampo is the Himoloan Festival which showcases the locally produced products of the town.
 It is celebrated annually during the month of August a week before the town fiesta.
 During this time, various activities are done.